OperationSpark/fsd-setup/README.md

+# Set up your Github / Gitpod Workspace

+Below, you will find instructions for creating a github repository and setting up your Gitpod workspace.
+Read all instructions carefully before moving on.
+If you get stuck, encounter an issue, or simply need help, reach out to your instructor immediately.

-# Create a GitHub repository
+## 1) Create a GitHub repository

 Instructions for github repository go here

-## Create a Gitpod Workspace
+## 2) Create a Gitpod Workspace

 <img style="width: 400px" src="https://github.com/OperationSpark/fsd-setup/blob/master/create-workspace-gitpod.png?raw=true">